ritchieng/dlami/README.md

 --------------------------------------------------------------------------------

-**Latest update: our Amazon credits has expired `¯\_(ツ)_/¯` As such, we are unable to host these AMIs as they cost some money across regions.
-We thank you for your support for the past months as these AMIs proved to be really useful for many people across the world.**
+**Latest update: our Amazon credits has expired `¯\_(ツ)_/¯` As such, we are unable to host these AMIs on all regions as they cost some money across regions.
+We thank you for your support for the past months as these AMIs proved to be really useful for many people across the world.
+We are considering to host in one region only for now and we would be providing updates soon.**

 Are you frustrated that many AMIs are not working to get TensorFlow working?
 Or that you have to waste time setting up your instances?